andres-garcia-alves/electronics-dice/README.md

 # Electronic-Dice

-Arduino &amp; PIC16F84A code for an electronic dice (with animations).
+Arduino &amp; PIC16F84A source code & building details for an electronic dice (with animations).

+Available animations:
+- #01: corner leds followed by the central one
+- #02: perimeter leds followed by the central one
+- #03: loop row-by-row from upper to bottom
+- #04: bounce row-by-row from upper to bottom
+- #05: go one-by-one over leds perimeter
+- #06: a dot going in horizontal lines
+- #07: a dot going in vertical lines
+- #08: a dot going in zig-zag
+- #09: loop of horizontal and vertical lines
+- #10: a dot going in vertical lines followed by horizontal ones
+- #11: random dots
+- #12: random dots fill
+- #13: random dot fill & random dot empty

 &nbsp;